 - Education Side with Constellations and Crafts: https://spaceplace.nasa.gov/starfinder/en/

-- Quality v.
-Price – Balancing price and quality is important when buying a telescope for kids.
+Balancing price and quality is also important when buying a telescope for kids.
 On one hand, you don’t want a professional-grade telescope for a first one.
 On the other, if you don’t pay for quality, your telescope may not actually let your child see something interesting.
-The telescope reviews below only include telescopes with solid reputations for quality but with limited features, so they generally fall in the moderate price range for the market.

-- Accessories – We do not recommend going overboard with accessories for a first telescope.
+We don’t recommend going overboard with accessories for a first telescope.
 We would expect 2-3 eyepieces and certain key accessories (such as a Barlow lens, color filter kit, and star maps) to suffice when buying a telescope for kids.
+Another fun accessory is a simple smartphone adapter for very basic astrophotography with your telescope.